Quick Linksdistrict home

 The school shall work closely with students' families to provide detection and preventive health services.
 In accordance with law, the school will provide vision, hearing, dental inspection and scoliosis screening.
 Results shall be referred to the parent(s) or guardian(s) who shall be encouraged to have their family physician/dentist provide appropriate care.

-In order to enroll in school a student must have a health exam and submit a health certificate within 30 calendar days after entering school, and upon entering pre-kindergarten or kindergarten, and first, third, fifth, seventh, ninth grade.
+In order to enroll in school a student must have a health exam and submit a health certificate within 30 calendar days after entering school, and upon entering pre-kindergarten or kindergarten, and first, third, fifth, seventh, ninth and eleventh grade.
 The examination, which must conform to state requirements, must have been conducted no more than 12 months before the first day of the school year in question.
 If a student is unable to furnish the health certificate, the school will provide a physical examination by a licensed provider.
 A request for exemption from the physical examination, or the requirement to provide a health certificate, must be made in writing to the school principal or designee, who may require documents supporting the request.
 The only basis for exemption is a claim that the physical examination is in conflict with the parent or guardian’s genuine and sincere religious belief.

 Homeless students shall be admitted to school even if they do not have the required health or immunization records, but may be temporarily excluded if they show actual symptoms of a communicable disease that poses a significant risk of transmission to others (see “Communicable Diseases” below).